Xylambda/torchfitter/README.md

 the model during the training process, as well as a set of basic regularization procedures.

-Additionally, you will find the `Manager` class which allows you to run multiple experiments for different random seeds.

 ## Installation
 **Normal user**
 ```bash